 Marriage is associated with partner satisfaction and happiness (Dyrenforth et al., 2010).
-Some people are satisfied and happy with their marriage and others are dissatisfied and unhappy.
-Marriage in Indonesia, regulated in Law Number 1 of 1974, states marriage as a physical and mental bond between a man and a woman as husband and wife to form a happy and eternal family (household) based on the Almighty God-UU Perkawinan (Presiden Republik Indonesia, n.d.).
+Somepeople are satisfied and happy with their marriage and others are dissatisfied and unhappy.
+Marriage in Indonesia, regulated in Law Number 1 of 1974, states marriage as a physical and mental bond between a man and a woman as husband and wife with the aim of forming a happy and eternal family (household) based on the Almighty God-UU Perkawinan (Presiden Republik Indonesia, n.d.).
 But in reality, the divorce rate has increased every year.
 In 2022 there were 516,334 divorce cases and this figure increased by 15.31% when compared to 2021.
-It turns out that in 2022 the majority of divorce lawsuits were filed by wives as much as 75.21% and filed by husbands or divorced as much as 24.78%.
-The causes of divorce are due to prolonged disputes or arguments, economic problems, one partner leaving, polygamy, and domestic violence.
-Due to this situation, it turns out that there are problems of differences in married couples that are not completely resolved, ending with the decision to divorce (Cindy Mutia Annur, 2023).
+It turns out that in 2022 the majority of divorce lawsuits were filed by wives as much as 75.21% and filed by husbands or divorce as much as 24.78%.
+The causes of divorce are due to prolonged disputes or arguments, economic problems, one partner leaving, polygamy and domestic violence https://edunity.publikasikupublisher.com